acrlabs/www/README.md

 Both sites are:
 - built into static assets using [mkdocs](https://www.mkdocs.org/) for static site generation
-- automatically re-deployed via a GitHub action on successful merges to the `master` branch
+- automatically re-deployed via a GitHub action on successful merges to the `main` branch

 ## Getting Started